86. Gigi (1958)

 What it beat for Best Picture: Alice Adams, Broadway Melody of 1936, Captain Blood, David Copperfield, The Informer, Les Misérables, The Lives of a Bengal Lancer, A Midsummer Night’s Dream, Naughty Marietta, Ruggles of Red Gap, Top Hat

-This two-hour-plus movie from 1935 isn’t the easiest to watch in 2014, but it’s worth it for Charles Laughton’s scenery chewing as Captain Bligh.
+This two-hour-plus movie from 1935 isn’t the easiest to watch now, but it’s worth it for Charles Laughton’s scenery chewing as Captain Bligh.
 Also, apparently Laughton and co-star Clark Gable hated each other and Laughton would do imitations of Joan Crawford on the set?
 Amazing.

 Directed by: Leo McCarey